6thmoon/MultitudesDifficulty/README.md

 ## Version History

+#### `0.3.3`
+- *Teleporter Duration* parameter no longer applies to zones that would otherwise be unaffected by player count.
+Increase escape sequence duration proportionally to ensure sufficient time is always available.

 #### `0.3.2` ***- Initial Release***
 - Support for both singleplayer and multiplayer lobbies.
 Only the host needs to have this mod installed.